romartin/wirez/README.md

     git checkout -b stunner remotes/origin/stunner
     mvn clean install -DskipTests

-This build process generates a custom lienzo-core artifact with suffix `-stunner`, which is only used by this tool.
+This build process generates a custom lienzo-core artifact with suffix `-stunner`, which is only used by this tool, so you will not hit with Maven conflicts if using lienzo in other areas.
 Once done, you can build Stunner as:

     mvn clean install -DskipTests